elixir-europe/BioHackathon-projects-2019/projects/5/report/report.md

 **Front-end**
 We developed a web component for its inclusion in Hipathia Web (and possibly in MINERVA) allowing the user to upload experimental data and select a MINERVA disease map, execute the corresponding Hipathia analysis, and view the results.

+The existing implementation of Hipathia serves the results over HTTP directly from R. Currently, this is hardwired in code, which lacks sophistication to specify multiple URIs for multiple analyses, and is challenging for our Java-based architecture.
+This was circumvented with temporary workaround by copying the results to an existing Apache HTTP server folder.
+A more satisfying solution requires evolving the related Hipathia function.

 ### Step 4.
 Streamlining of the previous steps and configuration of the workflow